nrfconnect/sdk-nrf/samples/zigbee/light_switch/README.rst

   Alternatively, you can :ref:`configure Zigbee FOTA manually <ug_zigbee_configuring_components_ota>`.

   .. note::
-     The :file:`overlay-fota.conf` file can be used only for nRF52840 DK.
+     The :file:`overlay-fota.conf` file can be used only with a development kit that contains the nRF52840 SoC.

 * For the Multiprotocol Bluetooth LE extension, set :file:`overlay-multiprotocol_ble.conf`.
   Check :ref:`gs_programming_board_names` for the board name to use instead of the ``nrf52840dk_nrf52840``.